MasterCloudApps-Projects/iss-payment-service/README.md

 * Application will be running on: http://localhost:8084
 * To stop it you can open other terminal in the same directory, and then run the following command:<br/>
     ```docker-compose -f docker/docker-compose.yml down```

-#### Option 2:
-In case you have postgresql installed locally, and you want to run from IDE

-* Import the testcontainers-demo application as a Maven project to your IDE.
-* Run maven clean install command to build the project.
-* Then you can search for Application.java class and run it with profile 'dev'
-* Application will be running on: http://localhost:8084

-#### Option 3:
-In case you don't have postgresql installed locally, and you want to run from IDE

-* Import the testcontainers-demo application as a Maven project to your IDE.
-* Run maven clean install command to build the project.
-* From the command line run the following command to have postgresql running in a docker container:<br/>
-    ```docker run -d -p 5432:5432 --name postgres_db postgres:9.6-alpine```
-* Then you can search for Application.java class and run it with profile 'dev'
-* Application will be running on: http://localhost:8084

 ## How to run the Unit Test